tidyverse/tidyverse.org/content/blog/tidyclust-0-1-0/index.md

 </div>

-This workflow can then be fit to the `ames` data set
+This workflow can then be fit to the `ames` data set.

 <div class="highlight">